What is a Sarcocystis?

 Transmission

-The consumption of raw or undercooked beef and pork which contains mature sarcocysts of S. hominis and S. suihominis, respectively, has resulted in intestinal sarcocystosis of humans.
+The consumption of raw or undercooked beef and pork that contains mature sarcocysts of S. hominis and S. suihominis, respectively, has resulted in intestinal sarcocystosis of humans.

-This is based on histologic examination of intestinal lesions from infected persons in Thailand having eaten undercooked meat from Bos indicus cattle and possibly other animals.
+This is based on histologic examination of intestinal lesions from infected persons in Thailand who had eaten undercooked meat from Bos indicus cattle and possibly other animals.

 S. cruzi, the species most commonly found in cattle muscle, infects dogs but not humans, but several species of domesticated meat animals contain sarcocysts infective for unknown definitive hosts.